 Couples may be married in Council Chambers at the Town Hall or at an alternative location, such as a residence, a restaurant or a park.
-The Town offers other locations to host the ceremony at no additional charge:

 No decorations, confetti, bubbles, or incense permitted in or around the facility being used for the marriage ceremony.

+To apply for a marriage licence, please refer to the information below.
 If you have any additional questions, you are encouraged to contact Town Hall and the Clerk’s department by email or phone.

 The Clerk’s department is responsible for the coordination and management of the municipal elections.
 In accordance with the Municipal Elections Act, every four years the Town Clerk as Returning Officer, conducts elections all community offices.
 The next municipal election is slated for Fall 2022.

 The following buttons take you to results from the 2018 election.
 Download the files below to review the last election for the Town of Cochrane.